 Are you teaching a French split class?
 Do you feel like you’re struggling to teach all levels?
 Do you feel like you’re cramming two (or more) lesson plans into one class period?
 You’re not alone!
 A lot of foreign language teachers find themselves in exactly this position, and it can be really scary, tiring, and stressful, but it doesn’t have to be!

 I began my teaching career as a high school French teacher where I spent eight years before moving to middle school FSL and then immersion.
 Four of those eight years were spent with 4 or 5 preps and a split class.
 Each year, I got better, I felt less stressed, and made more progress with my students, but I have to admit that I had my share of not-so-successful moments.
 Here’s what I learned.

-There are plenty of benefits to having a mixed level French class.
+There are plenty of benefits to having a split class in French.

 You might have them 2 years in a row (or more).